What is the Difference between Charter Schools and other Public Schools?

-We are glad you are interested!
-To begin, fill out “pre-enrollment” form on this website.
+We are glad you are interested in!
+To begin, fill out the “pre-enrollment” form on this website.
 After submitting your application, sit back and wait for the results of the lottery(s).

 When we have more student applications than spaces, state law requires us to hold a lottery to fill our available spaces.
 The lottery is completely blind, with the only preference given to siblings of students already enrolled at RPA.
 Per state law, district resident students are given preference over out of district students.